simonesilvestroni/m2m-website/_pages/about.md

 {% include pattern-figure.html image="/assets/images/simone-silvestroni-warwick-bass.jpg" alt="Simone Silvestroni in Cambridge, standing, with the Warwick Thumb Bass" caption="Simone standing with a Warwick Thumb Bass - Photo by Silvia Maggi" width="1600" height="1066" %}

-Born in Italy at the beginning of the 1970s, he started as a professional [bass player](https://soundbetter.com/profiles/206552-minutes-to-midnight){:target="_blank"} both in the studio and live after graduating at the CPM school in Milan.
+Born in Italy at the beginning of the 1970s, he started as a professional [bass player](https://soundbetter.com/profiles/206552-minutes-to-midnight){:target="_blank"} both in the studio and live after graduating at the CPM music institute in Milan.
 After a 6-year stint in music studios acquiring producing skills during the 1990s, he landed a [game audio designer]({{ site.url }}/work/game-audio/console-game-ruff-trigger/) role in 2000.
 While leading the audio team, he started his first blog, journaling about working long hours on a console video game while playing *Ico* during pauses.

 As a music producer, he can handle the process from tracking to mastering, with mixing as the preferred stage.
 As a sound designer, he enjoys field recording and Foley.
 Simone sees game audio as the ultimate audio-visual narrative medium.